wesleycamargo/azure-docs.pt-br/articles/cost-management/quick-register-csp.md

 ---
 title: "Registrar-se usando as informações do Parceiro CSP no Gerenciamento de Custo do Azure | Microsoft Docs"
-description: "Use as informações do Parceiro CSP para se registrar no Gerenciamento de Custo do Azure pelo Cloudyn."
+description: "Use as informações do Parceiro CSP para se registrar no Gerenciamento de Custos do Azure."
 services: cost-management
 keywords:
 author: bandersmsft